jamercee/signet/README.md

 Running your python application is therefore handled by the python program (ie: on windows, python.exe and on linux /use/bin/python).
-The python program is therefore your loader -- the program that loads and executes your application.
+The python program is your loader -- the program that loads and executes your application.

 But the python program is only one example of how you can load and execute your python application.
 The python website provides